Despite her buoyant and energetic optimism, can Mabel handle the pressure when Grunkle Stan challenges her to run the Shack for three days?

 - Conspicuous CG: The "Cash Wheel", whenever someone spins it.

 - Cue Card Pause: See Who Writes This Crap?! below.

 - Eye Color Change: When people look into the Gremloblin's eyes, their eyes change to a bright yellow to match his.

 - Fatal Flaw: Stan mocked the idea of using the word "please" for anything, and that he'd never be able to get money using the word.
-His greed, and not knowing that word is why he lost the bet he so smugly made with Mabel.
+By trying to double his cash out of greed and losing it all because he didn't know the word, he lost the bet he so smugly made with Mabel.

 - Game Show Appearance: Grunkle Stan tries to win the bet by making an appearance on Cash Wheel.

 - Mabel at the end got to start to be as demanding as Stan (and ended saying the same things as he and getting a backache) to get the Mystery Shack repaired at time.

 - Dipper got to dress as Stan and learn to be a Con Artist to get the tourists' money.

 - The Gremloblin's worst fear is apparently becoming like his father.

 - Getting Crap Past the Radar:Stan: If you throw money at him, he dances.